annotated-types/annotated-types/README.md

 ```

 Note that you do not have to inherit from `BaseMetadata` if you are creating a grouping of `BaseMetadata`.
-In that case you should inherit from `GroupedMetadata` so that the grouping itself is not considered metadata.
+In that case you should inherit from `GroupedMetadata` so that the grouping itself is not considered metadata (it is a _collection_ of metadata).

 #### `GroupedMetadata`